AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_web.md

 1. Set the **Platform** option to **Web**.

-1. The **Browser Path** should point to the *.exe* file for your default browser.
-If it is not Chrome or Firefox, you will need to browse your file system to locate the *.exe* of the browser you which to use.
+1. The **Browser Path** points to the *.exe* file for your default web browser.
+If it's not a supported web browser (see the list above), you'll need to browse your file system to select the *.exe* of the supported web browser you want to use.

 1. Leave the **Command Line** blank.
 For web connections, this defines extra parameters that are sent to the launched HTML page in the URL search string.
 These command-line parameters will be passed to the URL as GET parameters, which are then read by the engine and honored just like any platforms.
 If you want to customize the HTML page, enter the parameters here.
 Note that parameters that won’t make sense in the context of a web page might not yield the intended results.